GlennOu66304/udacity-p5-game-final/Project Reading comments.md

 <br>https://github.com/udacity/frontend-nanodegree-arcade-game

 2. Then you need to move to app.js file to understand the JS code file structure.
+--Bugs and player object builiding
+--bugs's moving and player's moving
+--all animation feature is achieved in Canvas

+### Transfer it to Code.

 Thoughts Area:
 Once the project is loading, the resources.js will cache  image sources, and project features is achieved in